georgyorgy1/PadmeBot/README.md

 $nrand - Like irand, but with a range.
 This prints the help info

 $book/$ebook - get a random ebook for you to read

+$sesocuck - posts the link to seso cuck video

 ####################################################